-I’ve posted my Top 10 Books for Parents and I’m working on a post specifically for parents of girls on the spectrum.
+I’ve posted my Top 10 Books for Parents of Autistic Children and I’m working on a post specifically for parents of girls on the spectrum.
 But today I wanted to share a list of books about autism for kids.
 If you have children who are not on the spectrum, they may not understand right away.
 Or maybe you want to help the children at your local church or in your community understand.
 Whether you are looking for books for your friends or family members, I hope that this list of books about autism for kids will be of use to you.

 20+ Books About Autism for Kids

 Books are a great way to introduce concepts to younger children and one of the strategies that we use for developing a relationship between siblings.

 Eventually I’m going to have to get a few of these for Squeaker and I’ve also thought of getting one or two for T & J. But, since Sweet B is with her dad on the weekends (when T & J are with us) I’m not sure if it would really make a difference anymore.

 - A Friend Like Simon – Autism / ASD